cysouw/diathesis/text/c01_introduction.md

 ### *Obligativ* (*haben/brauchen + zu-Infinitiv*)

 The ~~Obligativ~~ (full discussion in [@sec:zuinfinitive-haben]) consist of the light verb *haben* with a *zu-Infinitiv* [@next a,b].
 This construction is closely related to the English *to have to* construction, both in form an meaning.
-This epithesis expresses an obligation to perform an activity (i.e. similar to *müssen*).
+This epithesis expresses an obligation to perform an activity (i.e. similar to modal *müssen*).
 The German construction is clearly monoclausal, because the finite verb is positioned at the end of the clause in subordinate position [@next c].

 ::: ex
 a.
 Die Schüler lösen die Aufgaben.